Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 C-53: Rarely something you get to control, Ambassador Decksetter.

-PECK: Feelings mutual you boring, bland, Rangus norm-norm.
+PECK: Feelings mutual, you boring, bland, Rangus norm-norm.

 BORY: Get out of here, that’s enough from you.
 You gave me trouble last week and I won’t take that today.

-PECK: Okay.
+PECK: Alright.

 [Peck walks off]